Arizona Health Care 2021 Open Enrollment Extended to August 15!

 - Determine an accurate estimate of your premiums and the benefits available to you before enrolling.

 - Apply for financial assistance or aid from the federal government to pay for the medical care cost and coverage expenses.

 - Provide adequate answers to your questions and concerns about health insurance policies.

 - Our expert insurance agents are always available to assist you before, during, and after the enrollment period.

 What Happens When You Miss the Open Enrollment Period?

-If you missed Open Enrollment (November 1, 2020, to December 15, 2020), your purchasing options for healthcare insurance would be limited during the coming year.
+If you missed the special open enrollment (February 15–August 15, 2021), your purchasing options for healthcare insurance would be limited during the coming year.
 You may not be able to enroll or change your existing health insurance unless a qualifying life event has occurred.
 Such qualifying life event includes:

 - Change in marital status

 - Change in your primary residence